 Is tamarind tree or shrub?

-Thereof, what kind of plant is tamarind?
+Then, what kind of plant is tamarind?

 Tamarind (Tamarindus indica) is a leguminous tree (family Fabaceae) bearing edible fruit that is indigenous to tropical Africa.
 The genus Tamarindus is monotypic, meaning that it contains only this species.
 The tamarind tree produces pod-like fruit that contains a brown, edible pulp used in cuisines around the world.

-In this manner, where does tamarind grow?
+Also to know is, where does tamarind grow?

 Tamarind tree is native to Africa and grows like a wild plant in Indian subcontinent.
 It's also grown across Southeast Asia, South America and tropical parts of Australia and North America.